lelloc/doc-admin/content/communication-notifications/appointment-notifications.rst

    .. note::

-      Only for OnPremise users: Additional email templates can be added by placing a ``.tt`` file into the folder ``<OTRS_Home>/Kernel/Output/HTML/Templates/Standard/NotificationEvent/Email/``.
+      Additional email templates can be added by placing a ``.tt`` file into the folder ``<OTRS_Home>/Kernel/Output/HTML/Templates/Standard/NotificationEvent/Email/``.
 See the existing email templates for an example.
-If your system is hosted by OTRS Group, please contact your Sales associate for an offer "Sales <sales@otrs.com>"

 Enable email security
    Checking this option will encrypt the notification email.